BioPAL/governance/conduct/code_of_conduct.md

 7. **When we disagree, try to understand why**.
 Disagreements, both social and technical, happen all the time and BioPAL is no exception.
 Try to understand where others are coming from, as seeing a question from their viewpoint may help find a new path forward.
-And don’t forget that it is human to err: blaming each other doesn’t get us anywhere, while we can learn from mistakes to find better solutions.
+And do not forget that it is human to err: blaming each other does not get us anywhere, while we can learn from mistakes to find better solutions.

 8. **A simple apology can go a long way**.
-It can often de-escalate a situation, and telling someone that you are sorry is an act of empathy that doesn’t automatically imply an admission of guilt.
+It can often de-escalate a situation, and telling someone that you are sorry is an act of empathy that does not automatically imply an admission of guilt.